 We all have heard politicians and film stars going abroad for medical treatment.
 For the last two decades, it has become an industry with an estimated business of 50 B US dollars.
 Americans, Canadians, and Europeans are mostly patients who travel to India, Thailand, Singapore, and other southeast Asian countries.
 Bumrungrad International Hospital, in Thailand, is the world’s largest international hospital.
 It sees more than a million patients a year, half of them are foreigners coming from more than 190 countries.
 India mostly receives patients from Africa and middle east countries.
 Affluent people from across the world flock to the US for treatment as its standards of healthcare are still the benchmark.

 Medical tourism in India:

-New Delhi is an epicenter of the healthcare for people residing in north and central Indian states.similarly Hyderabad and Chennai act as similar epicenter for southern states. it is not uncommon to see people coming from Bihar and West Bengal , to AIIMS New Delhi for cardiac and paediatric surgeries.
+New Delhi is an epicenter of healthcare for people residing in north and central Indian states.
+Similarly, Hyderabad and Chennai act as similar epicenters for southern states.
+It is not uncommon to see people coming from Bihar and West Bengal to AIIMS New Delhi for cardiac and pediatric surgeries.

 Medical tourism within states